-To read detailed research profiles of our staff, and find information about their publications and projects, please see out research pages, for our law, criminology, and sociology staff and for our social work researchers please visit Pure.
+To read detailed research profiles of our staff, and find information about their publications and projects, please click here.

 Research facilities and environment

 Our postgraduate research students enjoy a friendly and stimulating research environment and regular, personally-tailored supervisory sessions.
 Participating fully in the life of the School, our doctoral students are valued members of a close-knit group of academics.

 We provide regular workshops on topics of relevance to life as a doctoral student and opportunities to develop transferable skills relevant to employment.